 Solid states electronics developed in the second half of the 20th century made brushless DC electric motors possible.
 These motors also known as synchronous DC motors are powered by DC electricity.

 This type of motor develops torque by interchanging the polarity of rotating magnets attached to the rotor and stationary magnets placed on the stator.
 Mostly both (sometimes one) magnets are electromagnets.
 They are made of spools of wire around the iron core.
-Electric current runs through the wires creating magnetic field which runs the motor.
-Motor controller turns DC into AC.
+The electric current runs through the wires creating a magnetic field which runs the motor.
+The motor controller turns DC into AC.

 An electric sensor in these motors detects the angle of the rotor and controls switches that switch current through the windings.